ghimiresagar/mern_login_register_base/README.md

-# Blood Donation Web app
+# Base code for working with mern app with jwt token for authentication
+Able to login and register

 This web app is implemented using MERN stack;
 MongoDb,